 |Value added ($m)|

-Source: National Institute of Economic and Industry Research (NIEIR) ©2020.
-Compiled and presented in economy.id by .id the population experts.
-Data is based on 2016-17 constant prices for all years.
+Source: National Institute of Economic and Industry Research (NIEIR) ©2021.
+Compiled and presented in economy.id by .id (informed decisions).
+Data is based on 2018-19 constant prices for all years.
 NIEIR data are inflation adjusted each year to allow direct comparison, and new data releases normally adjust previous years’ figures to a new base year.Please refer to specific data notes for more information